The-Hunter-Oraganization/AutoAnime/readme.md

 ![AutoAnime](https://wallpaperaccess.com/full/2061.png)

+# No More Works AnyMore, You can Use this For Learning Purpose.

 # Soheru Kan
 The name Soheru Kan translates to ("Sohail Khan") in Japanese, this bot was created by Sohail alone, no additional contributions.
 All credit goes to me.